kq63/Fraud-Invoices-Project/README.md

 # Fraud Detection in Invoices using Machine Learning

 ## Overview
-This project focuses on **detecting fraudulent invoices** using various **machine learning algorithms**.
-The goal is to develop an automated system that enhances **anti-money laundering (AML) and fraud detection** by identifying suspicious patterns in structured financial data.
+Fraudulent invoices pose significant risks in B2B transactions, leading to financial losses and operational inefficiencies.
+This project aims to develop an automated **B2B fraud detection system** using **machine learning/deep learning techniques** to identify suspicious invoices based on structured financial data.

 ## Project Scope